Flash (Jay Garrick): Justice Society of America

 The Flash soon became one of the best-known of the Golden Age of superheroes.
 He was a founding member of the Justice Society of America and served as its first chairman.
 He was originally based in New York City, but this was later retconned to be in the fictional Keystone City.
-He left the JSA after issue #6, but returned several years later (issue #24, spring 1945).
+He left the JSA after issue #6 but returned several years later (issue #24, spring 1945).
 He had a distinguished career as a crime-fighter during the 1940s.

 Garrick's early history was largely the subject of retcons.
 A story explaining the retirement of the JSA members, including the Flash, explained that, in 1951, the JSA was investigated by the House Un-American Activities Committee for possible Communist sympathies and asked to reveal their identities.
 This was later revealed to be partly caused by Per Degaton.
 The JSA declined, and Garrick, who recently married his longtime girlfriend, Joan, retired from superhero life.
 As a trained scientist, he ran an experimental laboratory for several decades.

 The All-Star Squadron Annual #3 issue states that the JSA fought a being named Ian Karkull, who imbued them with energy that slowed their aging, allowing Garrick and many others – as well as their girlfriends and sidekicks – to remain active into the late 20th century without infirmity.
-The 1990s Starman series notes that the Shade prompted Garrick to come out of retirement in the 1950s, but the details of his activities during this time are hazy at best.
+The 1990s Starman series notes that the Shade prompted Garrick to come out of retirement in the 1950s, but the details of his activities during this time are unclear.

 Earth-Two

 Garrick emerged from retirement in 1961 to meet the Silver Age Flash, Barry Allen, from a parallel world.
 The rest of the JSA soon joined the Flash, although their activities during the 1960s (other than their annual meeting with Earth-One's Justice League of America) were unrecorded, although it is clear that Garrick and Green Lantern (Alan Scott) were good friends.
 It is also established that Garrick has become a respected scientist on his Earth.

 Garrick was a key member of the JSA's 1970s adventures (as chronicled in All-Star Comics and Adventure Comics).
-Garrick also helped to launch the careers of Infinity Inc. Following the Crisis on Infinite Earths, all the parallel worlds are merged into one, and Keystone City becomes the twin city of Allen's Central City, with the two separated by a river.
-An updated story suggests that Keystone in this new continuity is rendered invisible and wiped from the memories of the world for many years through the actions of several supervillains.
+Garrick also helped to launch the careers of Infinity, Inc. Following the Crisis on Infinite Earths, all the parallel worlds are merged into one, and Keystone City becomes the twin city of Allen's Central City, with the two separated by a river.
+An updated story suggests that Keystone in this new continuity was rendered invisible and wiped from the memories of the world for many years through the actions of several supervillains.